Skip to main content

 Ignored instructionMediumAna skipped steps specified in the prompt or failed to execute required tool callsReview the conversation to see which instruction was missed; consider improving prompt instructions or adding context

-Symptoms (amber) — Execution problems
+Symptoms — Execution problems

 These warnings indicate something went wrong while the agent was running.